• works

 The core objective of binaural technology has always been biological mimicry.

-• The Mission: To capture and reproduce sound exactly as a human head perceives it.
-Unlike stereo (which creates a flat line between two speakers), binaural audio aims to recreate a 3D "bubble" of sound where the listener can identify height, depth, and 360-degree direction using only two channels.
+• The Difference: Unlike standard stereo—which creates a "flat line" between two speakers—binaural audio aims to recreate a 3D "bubble" of sound.
+This allows the listener to perceive height, depth, and 360-degree directionality using only two channels.

-• 1930s: Researchers began defining the HRTF (Head-Related Transfer Function), the mathematical "filter" our anatomy applies to sound.
+• 1930s: Researchers began defining the HRTF (Head-Related Transfer Function), the mathematical "filter" our unique anatomy applies to sound.

-Why it is not 100% Perfect
+Why It’s Not (Yet) 100% Perfect

 Thanks for your time